 My research explores the abiotic fate of agrochemicals in the aquatic environment.

-I am currently interested specifically in the photochemical fate of pesticides identified by the USGS
+I am currently interested specifically in the photochemical fate of herbicides identified by the USGS

-compounds such as nicosulfuron, a sulfonylurea pesticides, and prometon, a triazine pesticide.
+compounds such as nicosulfuron, a sulfonylurea herbicide, and flumetsulam.

 This work involves a variety of analytical techniques such as UV-Vis spectroscopy, gas chromatography, liquid